Website United Nations University

 - planning: supporting the development of project management tools and systems;

-- event coordination: supporting the organization of lectures, conferences, workshops, and other public events;
+- event coordination: supporting the organisation of lectures, conferences, workshops, and other public events;

 - meeting coordination: logistical support and minute taking;